Subaru Sensor Diagnosis & Replacement in Englewood, CO

 Check engine light

-Symptoms that get worse under load
+Symptoms that become more noticeable under load

 Oxygen Sensors and Air-Fuel Ratio Sensors

-Fuel trim codes
+Fuel trim concerns

 Poor fuel economy